stefanklut/musicprediction/README.md

 # Music Prediction
-Working for the ILLC to make music
+Working for the ILLC to predict ye olde music